Deformation of algebras associated with group cocycles: Preliminaries

 \section{Preliminaries}

-When $A$ and $B$ are $C^*$-algebras, $A \otimes B$ denotes their minimal tensor product unless otherwise specified.
-Likewise when $H$ and $K$ are Hilbert spaces, $H \otimes K$ denotes their tensor product as a Hilbert space.
-When $H$ is a Hilbert space and $X$ is a Hilbert $C^*$-module over $A$, we let $H \otimes X$ denote the tensor product Hilbert $C^*$-module over $A$.
-We let $\HMEnd{X}$ denote the algebra of the endomorphisms of a Hilbert $C^*$-module $X$.
+When $A$ and $B$ are C$^*$-algebras, $A \otimes B$ denotes their minimal tensor product unless otherwise stated.
+Likewise when $H$ and K are Hilbert spaces, $H \otimes K$ denotes their tensor product as a Hilbert space.
+When $X$ is a right Hilbert C$^*$-module over a C$^*$-algebra $A$, we let $\HMEnd{X}$ denote the algebra of adjointable endomorphisms of $X$.
+When $H$ is a Hilbert space, we let $H \otimes X$ denote the tensor product Hilbert C$^*$-module over $A$.

-When $A$ is a $C^*$-algebra, we let $M(A)$ denote the multiplier algebra.
+When $A$ is a C$^*$-algebra, we let $\MA(A)$ denote its multiplier algebra (which can be defined as $\HMEnd{A_A}$).